theSdev/optic-mart/design/epics/frame/viewframescollectivelybytheowner.md

+# Name
-# View Frames Collectively by The Owner
+View Frames Collectively by The Owner

-## Definition
+# Acceptance Criteria
 A frames' owner can view a list of frames created by them with controls to modify or remove them.

-## Additional Info
-A distributor or visitior on behalf of distributor can create frames (./createframe.md).